dovydasvg/tailwind-porfolio-Dovydas-Van-Gucht/content/_index.md

 ## Teaching

 I teach English and Business.
-I primarily worked with adults and teenagers.
-Wonderful job to learn patience and understand human psychology.
+I primarily work with adults and teenagers.
+It's a wonderful job to learn patience and understand human psychology.

 ## Business Development

+I used to work in business development, had my own startups, and consulted other businesses.
+I love to get a product from an idea to the market.

 ## Writing

+I'm a published/featured author in The Startup and Medium.
+I worked as a freelance copywriter to sharpen my skills.
+To top it up, I wrote my own book about learning English and I'm currently working on my next one.

 ***

 # I created

-## a course management system - _Klases.lt_
+## a course management system

+## _Klases.lt_

 It's a simple course management system to showcase my knowledge in Laravel and Livewire.
-I resell the system.
+I resell the system for businesses that want to sell their courses on their website.

+## a book

-## a book - _Learn Your English_
+## _Learn Your English_

 I wrote this book to summarize my experience in teaching English.
 It's a guide on how to learn and improve your English skills on your own.
 The book focuses on the psychological and technological aspects of learning a language.
 It was published in 2020 and now [can be found](https://www.knygos.lt/lt/knygos/learn-your-english--paskutine-knyga--kurios-tau-reikes-mokantis-anglu-kalbos/) in most book shops around Lithuania.

-## a startup - _12classrooms_
+## a startup

+## _12classrooms_

+A marketplace startup to connect teachers with students without the intermediary of a school.
+The project was selected in the WebSummit's Alpha program.
+It was the full young startup experience - from building it myself to failing to hire others, and lastly understanding that there is no demand for our product.

 ***